 ‘Eda’ means ‘middle’.
 Kara means ‘land’.
-Therefore, Edakkara means ‘land in the middle’ in Malayalam.
+Therefore, Edakkara means ‘land in the middle’ in Malayalam, the mother tongue of Kerala.
 It refers to 100 acres of land settled by my forefathers between the Meenachil River and its tributaries.
 It’s known for its flash floods, heavy undercurrents, and wood fragments it carries from the Western Ghats mountain range.
 78km long, it flows through Kottayam, Poonjar, Teekoy, Erattupetta, Bharananganam, Pala, Mutholy, Cherpunkal, Kidangoor, and Kumarakom before emptying in Vembanad Lake.
+This is the backdrop of the Edakara family.

 Table of Contents